-Human Genome Search at The University of Oklahoma
+Human Genome Search

 The objective of the research is to use bioinformatic analysis of genomic data to address the question "Is sustained macroevolutionary progress possible in a closed system?".
 In the context of genomics, we believe that we can gain insights into this question by studying the origin and evolution of gene families.

 By definition, "species" of higher organisms (especially animalia) are considered to be genetically closed systems.
 Conventional Darwinian thinking is that most or all gene families arise through gene duplication and divergence.
 Strong panspermia suggests that all or most gene families enter a species lineage by horizontal transfer from other species, with these new genes ultimately arriving from outer space.

 The current phase of the research will have as its primary target, the quantitative estimation of the relative proportion of new genes and gene families arising by duplication/divergence or by horizontal transfer.
 If this work demonstrates a significant proportion of horizontal transfer, we will publish this result and acknowledge that it is surprising to Darwinians, but predicted by the strong version of panspermia.
 Then we will develop a new phase that considers all possible sources for the genes.

 The study of the evolution of gene families will begin with a comparison of the human and mouse genomes, to identify a set of genes and gene families present in humans, but absent in mice.
 This will be followed by a targeted search for these gene families in every available genome between the human and mouse.
 This will give us the first clear picture of the process by which new gene families emerge and evolve.